 Perfect as a rugged and capable yacht tender; the Spindrift is a simple to build lightweight Cat rigged dinghy offered in four sizes.
 9,10,11, and 12 feet.
 A fully developed bow section combined with our “butterfly” construction technique allows a beginning builder to achieve a refined hull shape from modest flat panels.
-All but the 12 are also offered in a “nested” variant that allows the bow section to stow in the stern section.
+All but the 12' version are also offered in a “nested” variant that allows the bow section to stow in the stern section.
+The construction of the Spindrift hull is fast and simple.
+The bottom and side panels are joined at the stem and matched so they are exactly the same.
+Then the keel is wired together which allows the hull to “unfold” like a butterfly.
+Once open the bulkheads are installed and chine is wired.
+The hull takes shape all in one step with no complicated jig required.
+The video below is an excellent demonstration of a S10 dinghy being unfolded.
+This method of construction is exactly the same for our larger boats such as the Core Sound 20 Mark 3.

 Full-length cockpit seat tanks in the standard configuration provide excellent buoyancy and minimal bailing after a capsize as well as storage options for longer excursions.

 A freestanding multi-piece mast constructed of aluminum tubing provides a lightweight and strong spar.
 A fully zippered sleeve luff sail combined with an open reef section allows for single line reefing on the water in seconds for sailing in rough conditions.

 Available Spindrift Models are shown below.
 "N" denotes a nesting hull.
 Overall dimensions for nested versions are identical to non-nested.
 Dimensions given for nested versions are in the nested configuration.
 Capacity based on Adults 165 lbs average.